The trap of identification

 It is an invitation.
 An invitation from our shared source.

 Whenever we integrate, what is really happening is that the old ancestral imprints, stored in the DNA, surfaces for integration and starts to flow throughout the body.
 Besides the fact it is a physically, emotionally and mentally highly uncomfortable period, there is really no harm otherwise.
 The consequence is a causal adjustment of our perception.
-Our distorted perception of what the reality and life are.
+Our distorted perception of what reality and life are.
 It is really distorted due to our life being unconsciously driven by the old, ancestral, energetical imprints, which became a part of us in the womb as I believe.

-However, if we identify with anything from these memories, which are nothing but ages of stack energy, we might have a real problem.
+However, if we identify with anything from these memories, which are nothing but ages of a stack and suppressed energy, we might have a real problem.
 At that moment we unconsciously halt the integration and the energy flowing throughout our body becomes sedated and repressed again.
-Simultaneously accompanied by an increased inner pressure and discomfort.
+Simultaneously accompanied by increased inner pressure and discomfort.
 Mostly, we then unconsciously repress, sedate and control this discomfort by endless doings, distractions, avoidance and escapes.
 To mention a few, by drinking alcohol, smoking cigarettes, consuming drugs, pharmaceuticals, but also by excessive sexual behaviour, overstated sporting activity or any other type of sedation & control intended behaviour.
 We simply numb ourselves to not feel anything.

 Depends on what kind of content of unconscious flows through us at a particular moment, we feel somehow, we experience a certain kind of emotions and a certain kind of thoughts are circulating around in the mind.
 If that is an archetype of the innocent child, for example, we most likely will have real experiences connected to the symbol of Jesus.
 Because that’s what this symbol really stands for.
 Jesus is, in the first place, a representative of the archetype of the innocent child.
 The same like our mother is a representative of The Mother archetype (which stands for our nurturing qualities) or our father is a representative of The Father archetype (which stands for the qualities of the inner guidance).
 And thus a lot of images connected to this symbol will flood our awareness.
 We might even get into contact with them physically, in our daily life.
 Most likely, we will.
 With sculptures and pictures of Jesus, crosses or any kind of indicators pointing to this archetype.